sarthak-jain37/Pokemon-Game/README.md

 - Choose from three Pokémon: Bulbasaur, Charmander, or Squirtle.
 - Engage in turn-based battles with a Computer Rival.
 - Each Pokémon has a different set of moves with different base powers.
-- The effectiveness of moves is determined by type advantages.
+- Type advantages determine the effectiveness of moves.
-- The battles have an element of skill and luck with critical hits, damage variability and attacks missing.
+- The battles have an element of skill and luck with critical hits, damage variability and attack accuracy.
-- The battle continues until either the player’s or rival's Pokémon faints.
+- The battle continues until the player’s or rival's Pokémon faints.

 ## Technologies Used